In Helping Others, You Help Yourself

 Our day-to-day lives offer plenty of opportunities for regulating our own emotions.
 When we are happy, sad, frustrated or anxious, we find ways of managing our feelings to meet the demands of our environments.
 At times, however, when the weight of our emotions becomes too much to bare, we turn to others for support.
 Social regulation of emotion is a key component of our relationships.
 Whenever we navigate children through tantrums, help a friend through a breakup, or rely on our partners for comfort after a challenging day, we often engage in social regulation of emotion.
 Whether we are the ones providing the emotional support or the ones seeking it, the 2 most common ways to help others regulate their emotions are through acceptance (showing empathy by validating their feelings) and reappraisal (helping others think about their situation in a different way).
 A recent study from Columbia University has revealed that when helping others navigate their stressful situations, we are enhancing our own emotion regulation skills, and thus, benefiting our own emotional well-being.

-Over a 3-week period, participants were provided with an anonymous online environment where they could share their personal stories of stressful life events.
+Over a three-week period, participants were provided with an anonymous online environment where they could share their personal stories of stressful life events.
 They could also provide emotional support to other participants by replying to their entries with short, empathetic messages.
 Participants helped each other by identifying potential distortions in thinking, suggesting reappraisal strategies or providing words of acceptance.
 Responses were rated for their degree of helpfulness and participants were given the opportunity to express their gratitude for the acceptance or reappraisal messages that they received from others.

 The results showed that helping others to regulate their emotions predicted better emotional and cognitive outcomes for those participants who were giving the help.
 Moreover, because heightened levels of self-focused attention are common in depression, the more people helped others, the more their helping behavior predicted a reduction in their own depression, thanks to the use of reappraisal in their own daily lives.
 Follow-up analyses further showed that this increase in reappraisal in people’s lives also affected their mood and subjective happiness.
 Interestingly, messages that used other-focused language (e.g., second-person pronouns such as you and your) were considered more helpful and garnered more gratitude from participants.
 In fact, using other-focused language not only helped the people in need, but also those who were helping.
 This finding suggests that when providing emotional support to others, trying to fully take on their perspective can increase reappraisal and lead to better psychological outcomes for those who are providing the support.